Rosewood railway station

-Rosewood railway station is located on the Main line railway in Queensland, Australia.
-It serves the town of Rosewood.
+Rosewood is a railway station operated by Queensland Rail, which serves as the terminus of the Ipswich/Rosewood line.
+It opened in 1865 and serves the Ipswich suburb of Rosewood.
+It is a ground level station, featuring two side platforms.

 History

+The station was opened on 31 July 1865 as Rosewood Gate, serving as a conditional stop for passenger trains travelling to Grandchester (Bigge's Camp).
+It was formalised as a station in late 1866.

-The now-closed Marburg branch railway line split from the Main Line railway at Rosewood.
+The now-closed Marburg railway line split from the Main railway line at Rosewood.

 Services

-Rosewood is the western terminus of the electrified Brisbane City network.
+Rosewood is the western terminus of the electrified Queensland Rail network.
 It is the terminus for all services to/from Ipswich, with some peak-hour services continuing to Bowen Hills and Caboolture.

 Rosewood is served by Queensland Rail Travel's twice weekly Westlander travelling between Brisbane and Charleville.

-The westbound service (3S86) stops here at 8:31pm on Tuesdays and Thursdays.

-The eastbound service (3987) stops here at 9:50am on Thursdays and Saturdays.